MohanishTikekar/MohanishTikekar/README.md

-### Namaste 🙏🏻!
+## Namaste 🙏🏻!

-#### "Life is a nice trade-off- an ultimate Nash equilibrium."
+### "Life is a nice trade-off- an ultimate Nash equilibrium."

-- 😁 I’m looking to collaborate to solve good business problems with my software, life skills accumen.
+- 😁 An intrepid voyager for knowledge, I’m looking to collaborate to solve good business problems with my software, life skills accumen.

 - 💬 Ask me about any issues, hacks and nuances related to Maths, Relationships and Life in general.